Water fasting — everything you need to know

 Pros

-A water fast is undoubtedly SIMPLE to do.
-For 1–3 days, you’ll consume only water, so your intake of sugar, processed food, and alcohol etc., naturally decreases.
+A water fast is undoubtedly Simple to do.
+For 1–3 days, you’ll consume only water, so your intake of sugar, processed food, alcohol, etc., naturally decreases.

 That, and the act of fasting itself, can lead to some health benefits like lower blood pressure, and you’ll likely lose some weight.